kaltura/developer-platform/workflows/group_management/readme.md

 Note: In order for groups to show up in KMS, a user role needs to be assigned to them.

 ## Create group
-Groups are created as a user with type GROUP
+Groups are created as a user with type GROUP.
 User ids should not contain spaces.
-Group name can be set as well, otherwise group will show up with id.
+Group name can be set using full name, otherwise group will show up with id.

 ### API Call
 ```json